khalil5754/khalil5754.github.io/_posts/2023-03-28-your-new-blog-post.md

 ## Date Functions

 One difference in the syntax between SQL Server and other SQL languages is the way they handle dates converting types.
-For example, in MySQL one would use CAST(), but in SQL Server we use CONVERT().
+For example, in MySQL one could only use CAST(), but in SQL Server we can also use CONVERT().
 CONVERT takes two arguments.
 The first is the data type we'd like to convert to, while the second is the name of the column you want to convert.
 For example, say you want to figure out how many orders your company is getting per day but the column "OrderDate" is an annoyingly long date-time type that you'd need to drop the time from in order to use GROUP BY or just because it's an eyesore:

 ```
 SELECT